Residence permit for child born in the Netherlands

 Does your child have the nationality of an EU/EEA country or Switzerland?
 Then your child does not need a residence permit in the Netherlands.
 Find out more on the webpage Living in the Netherlands as an EU, EEA or Swiss citizen.

-Is 1 parent or are both parents nationals of the United Kingdom with a residence document under the EU-UK Withdrawal Agreement?
+Is one parent or are both parents UK nationals with a residence document under the EU-UK Withdrawal Agreement?
 Then apply for a residence document for your child under the Withdrawal Agreement.
-Find out more about family reunification after Brexit.
+Read more about family reunification after Brexit.

 These are the steps in the application process for the residence permit: